|

 Myles says, "We don't get lost, but we also don't know

 where we're going."
-A Cambodian saying quoted on their
+A Cambodian quotation on their

 first album